mohiitb/InfoZeal/README.md

 # InfoZeal
-Includes Project assignments for Information Retrieval System.
-Developed in Python.
+Includes Project assignments for Information Retrieval System developed in Python.
-Tools Used:
+Tools Used: Whoosh.
-1) Whoosh
 Find the Assignment folder for the problems